-- A. Within a reasonable period of time after receipt of the panel's report and recommendations, the Decision Maker will issue his or her decision.
-The Decision Maker will use the standard of preponderance of evidence in making his or her decision.
-The decision is normally expected to occur within ten (10) days after receipt of the panel's recommendation.
-If the Decision Maker needs to extend the time frame, he/she will notify the parties in writing of the extension. - B. The decision of the Decision Maker is final and there is no further appeal.
+- A. Within a a period of seven (7) days after receipt of the panel's report and recommendations, and the complete record, the Decision Maker will issue their decision.
+The Decision Maker will use the standard of preponderance of evidence in making their decision.
+The decision of Decision Maker shall be made based only on the record created in the Panel Review and subsequent grievance hearing, if any.
+No additional information from either the Grievant or Respondent will be considered.
+The Decision Maker shall possess the authority to affirm, reverse, or modify the recommendation of the Panel.
+If the Decision Maker needs additional time to issue their decision, they will notify the parties in writing of the need for an extension. - B. The decision of the Decision Maker is final and there is no further appeal.
 The decision will be provided to the Grievant and the Respondent in writing.
-Copies of the decision will be provided to the Faculty Grievance Committee Chair, the PPM, and to Human Resources for inclusion in the Grievant's and/or Respondent's personnel file as determined by the Decision Maker.
+Copies of the decision will be provided to the Faculty Grievance Committee Chair, the PPM, and to the Chair for inclusion in the Grievant's and/or Respondent's personnel file as determined by the Decision Maker.

-11.3.6 Representation
+11.3.6 Advisor's Role in the Grievance Process

-A. The grievance process is an internal procedure for resolving workplace disputes; it is not intended to be a formal legal proceeding.
-Counsel or a representative may advise either party and is permitted to attend the pre-hearing conference and the grievance hearing.
-While counsel or a representative may advise the Grievant and the

-- Respondent, no counsel or representative may participate directly in the proceedings, testify, or question witnesses. - B. Mines' General Counsel may advise the panel on procedural matters related to the grievance.
-If the General Counsel is already actively involved in advising a party with regard to the grievance, another attorney from Mines' Legal Services Office, an attorney from the State's Attorney General's Office, or external counsel may be assigned to advise the Panel.
+- A. The grievance process is an internal procedure for resolving workplace disputes; it is not intended to be a formal legal proceeding.
+The Grievant and the Respondent may select an individual, without a conflict of interest in the matter, to act as advisor during the process.
+Counsel or an advisor may advise either party throughout the grievance process and is permitted to attend the pre-review conference and the grievance hearing (if any). - B. An attorney from Mines' Office of General Counsel may advise the Panel on procedural matters related to the grievance.
+If that attorney is already actively involved in advising a party with regard to the grievance, another attorney from Mines' Office of General Counsel, an attorney from the State's Attorney General's Office, or external counsel may be assigned to advise the Panel.
 An ethical wall will be utilized to address and resolve any conflict of interest that arises from this representation.
+Mines' Chief General Counsel will provide advisement to the Decision Maker (except in situations where a conflict of representation may arise, in which case, alternate representation shall be arranged through the engagement of an uninterested attorney in Mines' Office of General Counsel, the Attorney General's Office, or external counsel).